csrdelft/balins-adventure/readme.md

     mysql -u root << "create database csrdelft_django; grant all privileges on `csrdelft_django`.* to csrdelft@localhost identified by 'bl44t';" cd src
     ./manage.py migrate

+    # You now have a fresh databse
+    # import some data
+    ./manage.py loaddata dev.yaml

+    # You should be good to go...
     ./manage.py runserver

 ### Migrating old models